buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 When a node learns of a ULA prefix known to be local it MUST give such known-local prefixes a precedence of 45.
 Any such inserted "known local" ULA entries should also have a different, but common, label, rather than the default ULA label, 13.
 This document defines a label of 14 for such inserted known-local ULA prefixes.

-Such known-local ULA prefixes include prefixes containing a ULA address assigned to any interface via manual configuration, Route Information Options (RIO) in RAs, or SLAAC or learned from a PIO received on any interface, regardless of how the PIO flags are set.
+Such known-local ULA prefixes include prefixes containing a ULA address assigned to any interface via manual configuration, Route Information Options (RIO) in RAs, or SLAAC or learned from a PIO (regardless of how the PIO flags are set) received on any interface.
 Additionally, type C hosts, as defined in {{RFC4191}} section 3, include any ULA prefixes learned from RIOs as known-local ULAs.

 The following rules define how known-local ULA prefixes are inserted into the address selection policy table for a node, through a conceptual list of prefixes.